Would you like to have your own blog on TeachingEnglish?

 If you are a registered user on TeachingEnglish, you can write to us and ask to become a blogger.
-You should have a high level of English, be a teacher of English and have something to say about teaching English that is relevant to your context.
+You must have a high level of English, be a teacher of English and have something to say about teaching English that is relevant to your context.
 Ideally, you will also have your own blog.

 How does it work?